LeandroCaniglia/Writings/Tagged Nodes.md

 - When parsing the expression of an assignment
 - When parsing the expression of a return node

 This means that we need to modify essentially four methods so that they now check whether the next character is `$<`.
-If it is not, the code remains unchanged.
-If it is, then the code branches to a new method that will _scan_ the `TaggedNode` or fail (if there is no closing tag, etc.).
+If it is not, the original code regains control.
+Otherwise, the code branches to a new method that will _scan_ the `TaggedNode` or fail (if there is no closing tag, etc.).

-I've used the word _scan_ because in order to form a `TaggedNode` we will need to scan the input at the character level (usually the parser deals with tokens provided by the scanner).
+I've used the verb _to scan_ because in order to form a `TaggedNode` we will need to scan the input at the character level (usually the parser deals with tokens provided by the scanner).

-When scanning the opening tag we will need to read the input until `$>` is reached (issuing and error if it's not).
+When scanning the opening tag we will need to read the input until `$>` is reached (issuing and error if it isn't).
 This will give us the value for the `tag` ivar of the `TaggedNode`.
 At this time we will also know that the closing tag should be `'/', tag`.
 So we can read the _body_ of the foreign code until `'</', tag ,'>'` is found (error if not).

 At this point we are ready to